stefanthurnherr/sms-temperature-control/README.md

 Ideas to be implemented in the future
 -------------------------------------
-* Use gammu's USSD interface to warn Administrator if balance (for prepaid SIM cards) is low
+* Warn administrator if balance falls below (configurable) threshold (for prepaid SIM cards)

 How to install a python module